-An actuarial investigation to calculate the liabilities, future service contribution rate and common contribution rate for a Fund, and usually individual employers too.
-This is normally carried out in full every three years (last done as at 31 March 2013), but can be approximately updated at other times.
+An actuarial investigation to calculate the liabilities and contribution rates for a Fund, and usually individual employers too.
+This is normally carried out in full every three years (last done as at 31 March 2016), but can be approximately updated at other times.
 The assets value is based on market values at the valuation date, and the liabilities value and contribution rates are based on long term bond market yields at that date also.